quicwg/qlog/draft-marx-qlog-main-schema.md

 }
 ~~~~~~~~
 {: .language-json}
-{: #vantage_point title="VantagePoint definition"}
+{: #vantage-point-example title="VantagePoint definition"}

-The flow field is only required if type is "network" (for example, the trace is
+The flow field is only required if the type is "network" (for example, the trace
-generated from a packet capture).
+is generated from a packet capture).
 It is used to disambiguate events like
 "packet sent" and "packet received".
 This is indicated explicitly because for
 multiple reasons (e.g., privacy) data from which the flow direction can be
 otherwise inferred (e.g., IP addresses) might not be present in the logs.